by Bruce Dunlavy

 Widespread portrayal of polygraph use in popular literature, film, and television crime dramas and talk shows has given it the appearance of accuracy and a reputation for reliability that is totally undeserved.
 The mere fact that it is inadmissible in criminal proceedings ought to be enough to disabuse us of that notion, but the legend persists.
 Further support is gleaned from the fact that CIA personnel and others in sensitive intelligence positions are subjected to polygraph tests before hiring and periodically thereafter (as shown in this bizarre, redacted document).

 Those who rely on polygraphs rarely refer to them as “lie detectors,” for one simple reason.
 They do not detect lies, and in fact do not purport to do so.
 What they do is measure heart rate, blood pressure, respiration, and sweating in subjects, analyzing resulting changes (or lack of changes) in response to particular questions.
 Since all these parameters are controlled by the involuntary nervous system, the theory goes, the subject cannot hide his/her responses, which thus are indicators of tell-tale stress.
 The machine reports only measurements, and its operator is believed to be able to divine veracity from these measurements.
+What is rarely mentioned is that measures of heart rate, blood pressure, respiration, and sweating are also used to evaluate the intensity of physical exercise.
+A polygraph can’t tell whether you are lying or doing push-ups.

 Image credit: funny-pictures.picphotos.net